tequeter/ipgem/README.md

 your time (caused by supervision tools, antivirus updates, ...) and you'll just pull the plug on IPGEM rather than trying to fix the last things.

-## Installation

-This software is packaged in RPM format (tested on CentOS 7).
-You'll need to enable the EPEL respository to resolve some dependencies.

-Alternatively, you may perform a manual installation by copying the scripts in the proper locations (make sure to preserve executable permissions).
-You'll still need to install packages for dependencies.

-There are two sets of scripts / packages: the gateway and the reports.
-They don't need to be on the same host.

 ## Administering the Gateway

 ### Initial Configuration

 Go through `/etc/ipgem-gateway/networking` and follow the instructions in the comments.

-There is a resolver that performs periodic name resolution for the client IPs that go through the IPGEM (this is useful for dynamic IPs, ie. PCs on DHCP).
-If you need to bypass the DNS for some IPs (such as a large network of shops not integrated in the DNS), edit the Perl code in `/etc/ipgem-gateway/resolver`.
+There is a resolver that performs periodic reverse name resolution for the client IPs that go through the IPGEM gateway (this is useful for dynamic IPs, ie. PCs on DHCP).
+If you need to bypass the DNS for some IPs, edit the Perl code in `/etc/ipgem-gateway/resolver`.

 ### Configuration During the Migration